bazel-xcode/xchammer/Docs/BazelForiOSDevelopers.md

 Bazel has a few levels of validation which often occur at BUILD time.
 Note that since Bazel doesn't type check all files in the WORKSPACE on every build it's possible to have an error in one target, while other targets still work.
+Bazel's diagnostic convention is similar to how clang and Swift errors look and feel inside of Xcode.

+#### _got unexpected keyword argument_

 ```
 ERROR: /path/to/myproject/BUILD:4:13: